Information on the city of Ravenna and things to see and do throughout the city of Ravenna.

 Ravenna is a small, quiet city of brick palaces and cobbled streets, whose magnificent monuments are the only indicators of its storied past.
 In fact, its greatest assets are also its oldest; the art treasures for which it is known outshine anything the last thousand years have brought.

-Ravenna could be visited in a day on our Private Ravenna Mosaics Tour from Venice, although it probably makes more sense to spend the night there as you make your way to or from other major Italian cities.
-For tourists based in Ravenna, we also offer Private Walking Tours of Ravenna.
+Ravenna offers a lot of things to do but, if the time is limited, the city could be visited in a day on our Private Ravenna Mosaics Tour from Venice, although it probably makes more sense to spend the night there as you make your way to or from other major Italian cities.
+For the tourists based in Ravenna who cannot decide what to see in this multifaceted city, we also offer Private Walking Tours of Ravenna.

 Ravenna rose to power back in the 1st century B.C. under the Emperor Augustus, who built a port and naval base at the nearby Classis.
 As Rome 's power declined, Ravenna was made the capital of the Western Empire in AD 402.
 A role it retained during the Ostrogoth & Byzantine rule in the 5th & 6th centuries.